How Much Space Do Chickens Need?

 Chickens love (love!) dust baths.
-They don’t bathe in water like humans or other animals; chickens clean themselves by taking a dust bath.
-Make the dust bath area big enough so they can enjoy it at the same time.
+They don't bathe in water like humans or other animals; chickens clean themselves with dust baths.
+Make the dust bath area big enough so they can enjoy it simultaneously.
 Any loose dirt or dry sand can create a dust bath.

 Provide a place where they can scratch their feet in some dry leaves, grass, or dry sand.
-They’re constantly looking for bugs or insects by rubbing their feet around.
-Please give them a challenge by creating a pile of leaves to look for a tasty snack.
+They're constantly looking for bugs or insects by rubbing their feet around.
+Please challenge them by creating a pile of leaves to look for a tasty snack.

 Just keep in mind.
 The more outside space you give your chickens, the better.